Parent banned from Greater Johnstown premises for disruptive behavior at recent school board meeting

 Tempers eventually flared at the meeting and a heated exchange between the two groups began, leading to an executive session being called by President Eugene Pentz.

-As the board exited, the visitors continued to hurl insults and expletives at the school directors.
+As the board members exited, the visitors continued to hurl insults and expletives at them.
 This is when Spory is accused of advancing toward the members, and assistant to the superintendent Michael Dadey stepped forward to block her path.

 During the executive session, Johnstown police were called to the administrative building on Broad Street because of the disturbance and remained in the board room for the final minutes of the meeting once it resumed.